MENU

 Board Members

 President: Geoffroy de Longuemar, Civil engineer of Mines of Paris.
-President of the Association of Parks and Gardens of Brittany and of the Society of Emulation of Côtes-d’Armor (history and archeology), vice-president of the Friends of Mathurin Méheut, passionate music lover, former student of Schola Cantorum, author of musical chronicles.
+President of the Association of Parks and Gardens of Brittany and of the Society of Emulation of Côtes-d’Armor (history and archeology), President of the Friends of Mathurin Méheut, passionate music lover, former student of Schola Cantorum, author of musical chronicles.

 Other elected members

-Annick de Beistegui, Honorary President of Maurice Ravel Fondation and of the association “Les Journées Ravel de Montfort l’Amaury”
+Mme Annick de Beistegui, Honorary President of Maurice Ravel Fondation and of the association “Les Journées Ravel de Montfort l’Amaury”

-M. Jean François Monnard, Swiss musicolist, editor of Cahiers Ravel.
-After having been conductor, artistic administrator of the Berlin Deutsche Oper and deputy director of the September Musical, he devotes himself to musicology and his work focuses on Maurice Ravel of which he publishes a critical edition of symphonic works.
+Jean François Monnard, Swiss musicolist, editor of Cahiers Ravel.
+After having been conductor, artistic administrator of the Berlin Deutsche Oper and deputy director of the September Musical, he devotes himself to musicology and his work focuses on Maurice Ravel of which he publishes a critical edition of symphonic works.\

 Voting board members (by right)

-M. Serge Morvan, Prefect of Yvelines.
+Jean-Jacques Brot, Prefect of Yvelines.

 Hervé Planchenault, Mayor of Montfort l’Amaury (78490), President of the Community of Communes Cœur d’Yvelines.